 3) Discussion forum: students are invited to join a tinnitus

-and hyperacusis therapy (THT) group in LinkedIn for clinical and research
+and hyperacusis therapy group in Facebook for clinical and research

 4) Recommended textbooks (these are not provided):

 Therapy of Anxiety Disorders: A practical manual and conceptual guide.

 John Wiley & Sons.

 McKenna, L., Baguley, D., & McFerran, D. (2011).
 Living with tinnitus and hyperacusis.
 SPCK.